Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

    - Error (indicated by a red dot)
         This notification refers to a situation that led to an error.
 Check the situation in the logging menu entry of the affected module/plugin.

-        > [Info] If warning or error notifications are available, a yellow or a red dot is added to the notifications button.

 3. If desired, sort the list to view older entries.
 To do this, click the *Zeitpunkt (Point of time)* button to sort the list ascending.